Quantum Lower Bounds by Sample-to-Query Lifting: Acknowledgments

 \section{Acknowledgments}

+The work of Qisheng Wang was supported in part by the Engineering and Physical Sciences Research Council under Grant EP/X026167/1 and in part by the MEXT Quantum Leap Flagship Program (MEXT Q-LEAP) under Grant JPMXS0120319794.
+The work of Zhicheng Zhang was supported by the Sydney Quantum Academy, NSW, Australia.

-The authors would like to thank Yupan Liu for pointing out the similarity of our results to quantum query-to-communication lifting theorems.
+The authors would like to thank Yupan Liu for pointing out the similarity of our results to the investigation of quantum query-to-communication lifting in \cite{ABDK21}.
 They also thank Andr\'{a}s Gily\'{e}n for pointing out the query lower bound for quantum Gibbs sampling shown in \cite{CKBG23}.
-They also thank Andr\'{a}s Gily\'{e}n, Yassine Hamoudi, and Minbo Gao for pointing out a mistake in the up-scaling of block-encoded operators in an earlier version of this paper.
-Qisheng Wang would like to thank Fran\c{c}ois Le Gall for helpful discussions.
+They also thank Andr\'{a}s Gily\'{e}n, Yassine Hamoudi, Minbo Gao, and the anonymous reviewers for pointing out a mistake in the up-scaling of block-encoded operators in an earlier version of this paper.
+The authors also thank the anonymous reviewers for their constructive suggestions and for pointing out a mistake in \cref{corollary:up-scaling-block-encoding} in an earlier version of this paper.
+Qisheng Wang would also like to thank Fran\c{c}ois Le Gall for helpful discussions.
+The authors also thank Jinge Bao for pointing out that an earlier arXiv version of this paper contained incorrect theorem numbering.